DigitalRuby/IPBan/README.md

 auditpol.exe /set /category:"{69979850-797A-11D9-BED3-505054503030}" /success:enable /failure:enable
 ```

 - It is highly recommended to disable NTLM logins and only allow NTLM2 logins.
 Use secpol -> local policies -> security options -> network security restrict ntlm incoming ntlm traffic -> deny all accounts.
-You must disable NLA if you do this or you will be locked out of your machine (Desktop -> Properties -> Remote Access -> Authentication (uncheck NLA)).
+You must disable NLA if you do this or you will be locked out of your machine (Control Panel -> System and Security -> System -> Advanced Settings -> Remote Tab (uncheck NLA)).
 - Please ensure your server and clients are patched before making the above change: https://support.microsoft.com/en-us/help/4093492/credssp-updates-for-cve-2018-0886-march-13-2018.
 You need to manually edit group policy as specified in the link.
 ![](IPBan/img/WindowsCredSSP.png)
 - Instead of the above, you can try: local policy "Network Security -> LAN Manager authentication level" to "NTLMv2 response only/refuse LM and NTLM".